-In my experience, a healthy dog or cat will not suffer from eating a meal intended for the other species.
-If your healthy dog gobbles up a bowl of cat food while your back is turned, or vice versa, there's no need for concern (other than potentially some loose stools).
+A healthy dog or cat will not suffer from eating a meal intended for the other species.
+If your healthy dog gobbles up a bowl of cat food while your back is turned, or vice versa, there's no need for concern (other than some loose stools).